DragonMinded/firebeat/DONGLE.md

 full enclave data against a list of known strings and enable various modes depending on which one matches, defaulting to a standard game mode if there is no match.

+There is an additional 8 byte ROM ID that is unique and read-only for each DS1991 button.
+This is completely unused in firebeat games.
+All games skip reading the ID and make no use of it.
+However, when dumping a dongle it should be included in the dump at the end of the file.
+Fortunately the ROM ID is laser engraved on the iButton itself.
+To retrieve the ROM ID, remove the iButton from the DB9 enclosure and flip it over.
+You'll notice a 2 digit hex number on the left, a 2 digit hex number on the right and a 12 digit hex number below both of them.
+The left number is the ROM ID CRC, the right is the product code (always 02) and the bottom is the unique serial number.
+This should be transcribed by first noting down the CRC, then the 12 digit serial, and finally the product code (02).

 ## Dumping Theory